The Easy Way to Teach Nonverbal Students to Ask for a Break!

 Feelings Check-in Tools

-In early childhood classrooms, emotional regulation is not extra.
+In Special Education classrooms, emotional regulation is not extra.
 It is foundational.
 Many of our students are still learning the language of feelings, and some of our learners with autism rely heavily on visual structure to make sense of their world.

 That is where I Feel I Need Visual Autism | Emotional Regulation | steps in like a steady stream.